monimoyd/P2_S9/README.md

 ## Step6:
+Adding adaptive noise to the parameters of reinforcement learning algorithms in general boosts performance.
-Gaussian noise is added to next action a'.
+In this steo Gaussian noise is added to next action a' and clamp betwen negative and positive value of maxmium action values.

+## Step7:
+Adding adaptive noise to the parameters of reinforcement learning algorithms in general boosts performance.
-We add Gaussian noise to this next action a' and we clamp it in a range of values supported by the environment
+In this step Gaussian noise is added to next action a' and clamp betwen negative and positive value of maxmium action values.

+## Step8:
+In this step, two critic networks take the next state and next action as input and return Q balues for target1 and target2